pj4533/OpenPics/README.md

 Calling this _Image_ now.

 ### Providers/Networking
 I changed the underlying networking code to use Alamofire & Moya.
 Building on top of the Moya provider architecture, I now have APIs that include the Moya code and custom provider class that should do everything the older provider class did (naming etc).
+However, in order to not confuse naming, now the OpenPics specific functionality will be in a protocol called _Source_, not Provider.

 ### TODO

 - [x] Basic collectionview
-- [x] Simple provider
+- [x] Simple source working
+- [x] Sources table view
-- [ ] Provider table view
+- [ ] Get fastlane (re)setup, use version v3.0.0
 - [ ] Set collectionview
 - [ ] Search
-- [ ] All providers (break out to list if necessary)
+- [ ] All image sources from old version (break out to list if necessary)
 - [ ] Favoriting (local storage)
 - [ ] Hi-rez downloading (**new**)